1. What are the requirements for a Masters or a Ph.D.?

 10. Will my diploma show that I completed an online degree program?

-Upon completion of all degree requirements, you will obtain a Master of Engineering degree from the College of Engineering and the Department of Electrical and Computer Engineering.
-Your diploma will not state that you took courses online, as the curriculum requirements for the distance learning program are exactly the same as the M.Eng. degree that on-campus students earn.
+Upon completion of all degree requirements, you will obtain a Master of Science degree from the College of Engineering and the Department of Electrical and Computer Engineering.
+Your diploma will not state that you took courses online, as the curriculum requirements for the distance learning program are exactly the same as the M.S. degree that on-campus students earn.

 Absolutely!
 ECEN graduate students meet the qualifications for an Aggie Ring, which they may order during their second year in the program.
 Please see the Association of Former Students for more information.